se-for-sci/se-for-sci.github.io/content/week10/debugging.md

 Here is a simple example program in Fortran:

-- homework: do the samne in C and C++
+- homework: do the same in C and C++

 ```c
 program bug